-- The authorized representative notifies HealthSource RI for Employers that the representative will no longer act on behalf of the employer.
-399 - The authorized representative's HealthSource RI for Employers account is closed. - The authorized representative loses their certification.
+- The employer designates an alternative broker.
+401 - The employer notifies HealthSource RI for Employers that the authorized representative is no longer authorized to act on the employer behalf.402 - The authorized representative notifies HealthSource RI for Employers that the representative will no longer act on behalf of the employer.
+403 - The authorized representative's HealthSource RI for Employers account is closed. - The authorized representative loses their certification.

-b.
-Broker Functions on Behalf of an Employer
+2) Broker Functions on Behalf of an Employer